Ericgacoki/Ericgacoki/README.md

 - ⚡ Fun fact: ...
  -->

 🔭 I'm currently working on Pro Notes, one of my favorite apps that I've created so far.
-Join me as I explore the best of `Android stuff` 😄.Keep coding dudes!
+Join me as I explore the best of `Android` and `Kotlin` stuff 😄.Keep coding dudes!

 <center>
 <table>